 The great irony of having accurate online search tools for the Bible is that I often can’t find what I’m after there — I have to pull out my old NIV exhaustive concordance from the bookshelf and flip pages until I find the passage I remembered, then look it up in my ESV.
 Maybe it is a sign of old age that I can find Bible information quicker in a paper book than electronically!

 The point of all this?
 Don’t switch translations without having a VERY good reason to do so, it is good to be able to ‘think Bible’ in the same translation as you read every day (or most days).
 In the end the important thing is to be reading the Bible rather than analyzing it academically.

 Another good reason to stick with one bible is the tendency to remember not only the words but also the position of those words on the page.
-It sounds silly, but this is does make it much easier to find the verse that convicted you last week.
+It sounds silly, but this is does make it much easier to find the verse that convicted me last week.
 One obvious disadvantage of eReaders I suppose!